What are thyroid nodules?

 - Skin flushing (sudden reddening of face, neck or upper chest)

-Thyroid nodules sometimes result from Hashimoto's disease and may be associated with symptoms of hypothyroidism.
+Thyroid nodules may also be associated with symptoms of hypothyroidism.
 Hypothyroidism is a condition that results from an underactive thyroid gland.
 This causes the levels of thyroid hormone in the blood to be too low.
 Symptoms of hypothyroidism include:

 - Frequent, heavy menstrual periods

 - Dry, coarse skin and hair, and hair loss